-Tire condition should be inspected on a daily basis.
-Inflation pressures should be checked on a weekly basis when tires are cool.
+Tire condition should be inspected per the Periodic Service Schedule.
+Inflation pressures should be checked when the tires are cool.
 When removing wheels with an impact wrench, use only impact sockets.
 Regular sockets are not designed for impact pressures exerted by power tools.